rmcwhae/russellmcwhae.ca/content/journal/equilibrium.md

 >
 > Johnny found this funnier still.
 “Have it your own way, sweetheart,” he said with utmost amiability.
 “But I’ve noticed that for a lot of people, and particularly women, that means trying to have it both ways.
 In which case, don’t say I didn’t warn you.
 I’ve thought the matter out, and I know that the life of pleasure is a full-time job.”

 Johnny goes on to warn Cathy when she is faced with a potential suitor to “Have your bit of fun with him, … and marry him in the end if you must.
 Only get your serious climbing done first, and try to remember what I told you—you can’t have it both ways.”
-See the tension here: both characters advocate conflicting ideas, suggesting that there isn’t necessarily a final word with either.
 (If you are anyone who has spent time outside, this novel is a must read.)

+Back in the realm of non-fiction, however, there are examples of successful skiers and climbers who have also raised families, who have had it both ways.
+(Perhaps it is easier now than in 1950’s England.)
+Take Ed Viesturs, for example: he is one of few Americans to climb all fourteen 8,000 metre peaks without oxygen.
+He earned a doctorate in veterinary medicine before abandoning his vet career—and taking a massive pay cut—to pursue climbing full time and eventually raised three kids.
+Stories like this resonated quite strongly with me in my early and mid twenties.

+Success stories are more the exception than the rule in the outdoors, however.
+Many dirtbags eventually come to a reckoning, tiring of financial uncertainty, as Jon Krakauer reflects in the introduction to his 1992 book _Eiger Dreams: Ventures Among Men and Mountains_:

+> I graduated from college, by the skin of my teeth, in December, 1975.
+I spend the next eight years employed as an itinerant carpenter and commercial fisherman in Colorado, Seattle, and Alaska, living in studio apartments with cinder-block walls, driving a hundred-dollar car, working just enough to make rent and fund the next climbing trip.
+Eventually it began to wear thin.
+I found myself lying awake nights reliving all the close scrapes I’d had on the heights.
+Sawing joists in the rain at some muddy construction site, my thoughts would increasingly turn to college classmates who were raising families, investing in real estate, buying lawn furniture, assiduously amassing wealth. (xii)

 Now that I am in my thirties, concerns like careers, mortgages, and starting a family are much less abstract than a decade ago.
 While I seem to finally have my career figured out, I’ve made little progress with the other two.
 Mortgages, at least, have been on my mind lately more so than skiing.

-Ski ambition can change in an instant: a life-changing injury, or a loved one lost to an accident.
+I’ve largely glossed over a major factor that can instantly flip outdoor ambition on its head: accidents.
+A life-changing injury, or losing a loved one to an avalanche, can instantly upend motivation.
+I hope all my discussion of changing ski motivation from a perspective of good health does not come across as insensitive here.

 ---

-In a long-since-forgotten ski movie, a woman commented that “In a world where a lot of things are soul crushing, skiing is something that has a lot of soul.”
-I lived by these words for the better part of a decade.
+To quote a long-since-forgotten ski movie, a skier reflected that “In a world where a lot of things are soul crushing, skiing is something that has a lot of soul.”
+I lived by these words for the better part of a decade, while also building a career.

-TODO
+Five years ago, a heavy forward bias in my ski ambition perhaps overshadowed other areas in my life.
+Lately, things seem to have reached a state of equilibrium: my desire to spend time outside has met with opposition from other pursuits.
+Perhaps all this windy philosophizing arrives at no more hackneyed a conclusion than “everything in moderation.”

-Throw in the right reactants, and your product might just be a white powder.
+The thing with chemical reactions is that if you combine the right reactants, you can produce valuable white powder.

 ## Ideas

 -   Leave rat in a jar for a month.
--   An imbalance of priorities.
+-   An imbalance of priorities in your life
 -   Quotation about a weekend simply dull Summit Fever

 -   It has been said that a typical backcountry skier is a 27-year-old male (forgot where I read that).
 I’d go even further to say that they are also likely an engineer.

-- I’ve now met a few ski guides who have largely abandoned recreational ski touring.
-One remarked that he had “skied more than enough powder for the rest of [his] life.”

 Now, I live in a town rampant with many who have a similar Peter Pan syndrome.

 Essay time.
 This one is for anyone who has spent years chasing a dream but wasn’t sure where exactly where it would take them.
 Enjoy!